MLA '09: Contributed Paper FAQ

 Authors MAY postpone entering results and conclusions until after the peer-review process is completed.
-Authors selected for inclusion in the program will need to add the results and conclusions sections by the new deadline January 8, 2013 (11:59 Central Time) if they did not already do so in the initial abstract submission.
+Authors selected for inclusion in the program will need to add the results and conclusions sections by February 16, 2009 if they did not already do so in the initial abstract submission.

 7. May I include tables, figures, or citations in my abstract?

 Structured abstracts should NOT contain tables, figures, or bibliographic references.